Cricket in India: Stadiums

-India has a plethora of international standards Cricket stadiums.
+India has many international standards Cricket stadiums.
 The world's largest cricket stadium, Narendra Modi Stadium, is located in India.
 Eden Gardens of Kolkata, the 3rd largest cricket stadium in the world, is situated in West Bengal.
 The domestic cricket governing bodies such as the State Cricket Association controls cricket related activities and sanctioned tournaments in their respective regions and hence, there are 38 Ranji Teams.
 These domestic boards are affiliated to BCCI, while district cricket boards in the country are affiliated to state boards.
 The country has lots of private cricket academies and clubs.
 The world's 3rd largest cricket arena is being built in Jaipur.
 MRF Pace Foundation provide facilities to fast ballers.